Summer Paralympic Games: Athletics

-Basketball:
+Basketball

 Basketball is open to wheelchair athletes.
-Wheelchair athletes are classified according to their physical ability and are given a points rating between 0.5 – 4.5.
+Wheelchair athletes are classified according to their physical ability and are given a point rating between 0.5 – 4.5.
 The individuals who rate at 0.5 are the most severely disabled and those at 4.5 are the least disabled.
 A team on the court comprises five players and may not exceed a total of 14 points at any given time.